PascalBod/lm20.1-stm32cubeide/README.md

 <a name="prerequisites"></a>
 # Prerequisites

-* hardware: a 64-bit computer with enough memory so that the VM can be granted 16 GB, with a few tens of GB available on the disk, and one free USB A port
+* Hardware: a 64-bit computer with enough memory so that the VM can be granted 16 GB, with a few tens of GB available on the disk, and one free USB A port
-* hardware (bis): a [Nucle-L476RG board](https://my.st.com/content/my_st_com/en/products/evaluation-tools/product-evaluation-tools/mcu-mpu-eval-tools/stm32-mcu-mpu-eval-tools/stm32-nucleo-boards/nucleo-l476rg.html) with an USB A / micro USB B cable - any similar NUCLEO board can be used
+* Hardware (bis): a [Nucle-L476RG board](https://my.st.com/content/my_st_com/en/products/evaluation-tools/product-evaluation-tools/mcu-mpu-eval-tools/stm32-mcu-mpu-eval-tools/stm32-nucleo-boards/nucleo-l476rg.html) with an USB A / micro USB B cable - any similar NUCLEO board can be used
-* developer:
+* Developer:
   * basic knowledge of Linux (knowing the most common commands...)
   * basic knowledge of VirtualBox (knowing how to create a virtual machine...)